Blue skies and refreshing breezes combine with the sounds of lakefront waves and eye-catching views of the skyline at these scenic alfresco spots.

 And don't miss any of the popular neighborhoods outside the central downtown.
 Lincoln Park is a great outdoor destination in itself, with the picturesque park, free public zoo and weekly Green City Market providing scenery just across the way from restaurant Perennial Virant.
 But an added reason to visit, beyond the quaint corner sidwalk seats, is for the garden fresh creations from Chef Paul Virant.

-On the other sides of town, pass storefront galleries and independent shops and eateries to find the curbside seats at Lula Café in Logan Square and Nightwood in the east Pilsen arts district.
+On the other sides of town, pass storefront galleries and independent shops and eateries to find the curbside seats at Lula Café in Logan Square.
 Here, eating local never tasted so good, and sitting outdoors among neighbors only heightens the dining experience and sense of community.

 Dining on a patio can mean many things in Chicago: a hidden garden haven, a skinny pedestrian walkway, even a former mechanic's garage parking lot.

 Combining street food, whiskey and the ultimate people watching scene, Big Star in Wicker Park takes taco takeout to a whole new level.
 Expect loud music and a good crowd to spill out from this utilitarian corner patio — and like at many outdoor destinations, plan to wait for a table.

 At Piccolo Sogno, the glorious green garden is truly a "little dream" as its name suggests.
 Sheltered from the hustle and bustle of River West, it invites you to settle into quiet conversation and enjoy the rustic Italian menus and romantic scenery.

 For "Cheese, Swine & Wine" look no farther than the Purple Pig, where the patio is set off just steps from the Mag Mile on an elevated walkway adorned with purple umbrellas and twinkling lights.
 A covered tent and heaters warm up guests when the temps cool.